SokolskyNikita/pdf-to-markdown-cli/README.md

 #### Available Options

-- `--max`
-  - Enable all OCR enhancements: ignores existing OCR and uses LLM for all text, equations, and tables
-  - Maximum accuracy at double the cost
-  - **Strongly recommended for best results**

 - `--strip`
   - Remove and redo OCR on the document
   - Useful for files with poor quality existing OCR